EarthlyAlien/EarthlyAlien/README.md

 # Hello, I'm Chaitanya 👋

-7+ years of work experience in fields of Data Analytics & Engineering, Software Development, End-to-End Data Processes, Machine Learning and AI Engineering.
+8+ years of work experience in fields of Data Science, Data Analytics & Engineering, Software Development, End-to-End Data Processes, Machine Learning and AI Engineering.

 I'm a **Data guy (analytics/engineering/science and little bit of AI)** with a Master’s in Advanced Data Analytics and a solid foundation in **Data Analytics, Data Science, Data Engineering, MLOps, and Business Analytics with keen interest in AI Applications**.
 I’m passionate about building data-driven solutions that drive growth, innovation, and operational efficiency.
 My background spans data architecture, scalable ML pipelines, cloud computing, and actionable insights that help teams make strategic decisions.